Least Squares Normalized Cross Correlation: Evaluation

-To ensure that results are broadly applicable, experiments should be run on a range of image textures, with real (not synthetic) data, locally varying intensities across images of the same scene.
-We therefore created a new dataset of 7 sets of 4 images, shown in Figure \ref{fig:dataset}, with real-life changes in lighting due to capture at different times of day.
-We have also computed ground truth homographies between each pair of images within each set, using a standard feature matching followed by RANSAC approach~\cite{brown2007autostitch}.
+To ensure that results are broadly applicable, experiments should be run on a range of textures from real photos, with locally varying intensities across images of the same scene.
+A new dataset of 7 sets of 4 images, shown in Figure \ref{fig:dataset}, with real-life changes in lighting due to capture at different times of day, is presented.
+Ground truth homographies between each pair of images within each set are computed, using a standard feature matching with RANSAC approach~\cite{brown2007autostitch}, followed by photometric alignment using the Census Bitplanes cost~\cite{alismail2016direct}.